shaibachar/shindler/README.md

 ## Running the Application

-1. Navigate to the `src` directory:
+1. Run the FastAPI application using the provided entry point script:

     ```bash
-    cd src
+    python run.py
     ```

-2. Run the FastAPI application:
+2. Open your browser and go to `http://127.0.0.1:8000` to see the application.

+## Packaging the Application into an Executable

+To package the application into a single executable file without the need to install Python or Python libraries on the target computer, use PyInstaller:

+1. Install PyInstaller:

     ```bash
-    uvicorn main:app --reload
+    pip install pyinstaller
     ```

-3. Open your browser and go to `http://127.0.0.1:8000` to see the application.
+2. Create the executable using the provided spec file:

+    ```bash
+    pyinstaller run.spec -y
+    ```

+3. The executable will be generated in the `dist/run` directory.
+You can run it using:

+    ```bash
+    cd dist/run
+    ./run.exe
+    ```

 ## User Interface